wolfgangasdf/iqp-book/ad-perturbation-theory-apps.md

 If $B_{\mathrm{ext}} \gg B_{\mathrm{int}}$, we can use $H_{\mathrm{Bohr}}+H_Z^{\prime}$ as the unperturbed Hamiltonian, and use $H_{fs}'$ as the perturbation.

 Now, what if spin-orbit coupling and Zeeman splitting are similar?
 Somehow a theory needs to connect the corrections by the weak- and strong-field Zeeman effect in a continuous way.
 In this intermediate regime we need to treat $ H^{\prime}=H_Z^{\prime}+H_{\mathrm{fs}}^{\prime}$ as the perturbation, and it is not clear what good eigenstates are.
 Therefore, we have to use the Clebsch-Gordan coefficients to find the state decomposition, and have to run perturbation theory with them.
-We do not do this here but it works, as can be seen in Griffith 7.4.3.
+We do not do this here but it works, as can be seen in Griffiths 7.4.3.

 ```{figure} figures/perturbation-theory/zeeman-all.png
 ---